Outpacing82/Ctfs-and-discord-bot/CTF/ReverseEngineering/README.md

 - The flag is stored in the database for the admin user.

 ## Challenge Difficulty
-- write code that will solve the CTF no matter what keys and targt groups were used.
+- write code that will solve the CTF no matter what keys and target code are used.

 <details>
   <summary>Sample solution</summary>